lah7/gtk3-classic/README.md

 This package does not include examples or tests.

 If you've previously installed `gtk3-mushrooms`, switch to this new package.

+### Ubuntu 19.10

+These packages override the original gtk+3.0 packages of the same name, with the version suffixed with `~classic`.

+To install, [add the repository](https://launchpad.net/~lah7/+archive/ubuntu/gtk3-classic) and upgrade your packages:

+    sudo add-apt-repository ppa:lah7/gtk3-classic
+    sudo apt dist-upgrade

+To restore the original gtk+3.0 packages from Ubuntu's repository:

+    sudo apt-get install ppa-purge
+    sudo ppa-purge ppa:lah7/gtk3-classic

 ## Patches